 Use third-party vendor risk management software.
-Deploying additional tools can help you improve the efficiency of your third-party vendor risk management.
-Pay special attention to solutions that allow you to set granular access permissions, add more layers of protection to the most critical assets, and monitor a subcontractor’s actions within your network.
+Deploying additional tools, such as remote computer monitoring software, can help you improve the efficiency of your third-party vendor risk management.
+Pay special attention to third-party security monitoring solutions that allow you to set granular access permissions, add more layers of protection to the most critical assets, and monitor a subcontractor’s actions within your network.

 Mitigate third-party risks with Ekran System

 Ekran System is an ultimate platform for managing third-party cybersecurity risks.

 Let’s see how you can get all these benefits with one easy-to-use solution.

 - Ekran System enables continuous monitoring of a third-party vendor’s activity and records all types of user sessions, including Remote Desktop Protocol (RDP) sessions, in a comprehensive video format.
 Video is coupled with audio records and indexed with metadata such as keywords, visited URLs, and names of opened files and applications.
 You can use these records later for analyzing your subcontractor’s activity and investigating cybersecurity incidents.

 - Ekran’s privileged access management feature allows you to set granular access permissions for different roles and accounts.
 As a result, you can make sure that a specific system or endpoint can only be accessed by a limited circle of people and can limit the time for which such access is granted.

 - To improve the protection of your most critical assets, you may use additional features such as two-factor authentication, manual access approval, one-time passwords, and secondary authentication.